FrankYang0610/FrankYang0610/README.md

 ---

-Starting from 2024, my C++ programs will uniformly adopt snake_case.
+Starting from 2024, my C++ programs will uniformly adopt `snake_case`.
 This is to maintain consistency with the STL library, enhance readability, and **improve aesthetics**.